Fatty Liver Breakfast Ideas [Updated for 2023]

 fatty liver breakfast ideas 01 chia pudding

-I’m starting with this because Chia is most likely not a regular in your diet – at least it wasn’t part of mine until being diagnosed with NAFLD.
+I’m starting with this because Chia is most likely not a regular in your diet – at least it wasn’t part of mine until being diagnosed with a fatty liver.

 But these seeds, even though a bit more on the expensive side, are extremely easy to prepare and can can be mixed up with all sorts of fruits, nuts and other seeds and even vegetables to offer a ton of variety.